Projected Robust PCA with Application to Smooth Image Recovery: Simulation studies

-Figure \ref{fig-sigma} below reports the performance of PRPCA and robust PCA over different noise levels, with fixed $\rho_s=0.1$, $N=M=200$ and $r=10$.
+Figure \ref{fig-sigma} below reports the performance of PRPCA and RPCA over different noise levels under Case 1, with $\sigma_0=\sigma$ and fixed $\rho_s=0.1$, $N=M=200$ and $r=10$.

-It is clear that the PRPCA1 dominates robust PCA in recovering $\bP_0\bX_0\bQ_0^\T$, $\bY_0$ and $\bTheta$ for the whole range of $\sigma$.
-The overall performance of the PRPCA with the mis-specified double interpolation matrices is not as good as the robust PCA.
-But note that when the noise level is small, PRPCA2 and robust PCA lead to similar recovery accuracy in recovering $\bY_0$ and $\Theta$.
+We first observe that the PRPCA with both single interpolation and LR interpolation demonstrate clear advantages in recovering all three targets: $\bP_0\bX_0\bQ_0^\T$, $\bY_0$ and $\bTheta$.
+Particularly, PRPCA with single interpolation performs the best across the whole range of $\sigma$.
+While for the LR interpolation based PRPCA, we need to estimate the weights in the interpolation matrix first and then recover $\hbX$ and $\hbY$.
+It still outperforms RPCA in recovering $\bTheta$ across the whole range of $\sigma$, and in recovering $\bP\bX\bQ^\T$ and $\bY$ with relatively large $\sigma$ ($\sigma\ge 0.6$).
+In terms of PRPCA with the mis-specified double interpolation matrix, its overall performance is not as good as the RPCA.
+But note that when the noise level is small, it achieves similar recovery accuracy in recovering $\bY_0$ and $\Theta$ compared to RPCA.

 Regarding the computation time, it is clear that imposing interpolation matrices expedite the computation, and such improvement is significant.